French president Emmanuel Macron has startled observers with a number of policies that might seem to contradict his previously held beliefs.

 Since he became president, there have been six terrorist attacks in France, five carried out by radical Islamists, in which fifteen people were killed, and one by a right-wing extremist against a mosque, in which two people were injured but no one died.

-Two years earlier, in 2015, 130 people were killed by Muslim terrorists in Paris in what were the deadliest attacks on French soil since the end of World War II.
+Two years earlier, in 2015, 130 people were killed by Muslim terrorists in Paris.
+It were the deadliest attacks on French soil since World War II.

 34 French soldiers have been killed, and sixty wounded, in battles with militant Islamists in Burkina Faso, Chad, Mali, Mauritania and Niger since 2014.
 Thirteen were killed in Mali this week.